git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ## Pad Modes

-* **Fixed Vel** - If active, velocity of a played pad is fixed.
+* **FIXED VEL** - If active, velocity of a played pad is fixed.
 Keep the button pressed and turn the encoder to set the fixed value.
-* **Scene** - Press a pad to start one of the 16 scenes of the current bank page.
+* **SCENE** - Press a pad to start one of the 16 scenes of the current bank page.
-* **Pattern** - Press a pad to start one of 16 clips of the current bank page on the selected track.
+* **PATTERN** - Press a pad to start one of 16 clips of the current bank page on the selected track.
-* **Variation** - Press a pad to select one of 8 or 9 parameters of the current device on the selected track.
+* **VARIATION** - Press a pad to select one of 8 or 9 parameters of the current device on the selected track.
 The parameter pads are colored in the Bitwig parameter colors.
 The select parameter blinks.
 Pads 13/14 select the device to edit on the current track.
 Pads 15/16 select the parameter page.
-* **Duplicate** - Use in combination with a pad to duplicate a scene, clip or track depending on the selected mode.
+* **DUPLICATE** - Use in combination with a pad to duplicate a scene, clip or track depending on the selected mode.
-* **Select** - Keep pressed and use in combination with the bank buttons to toggle the rec arm state of the track.
+* **SELECT** - Keep pressed and use in combination with the bank buttons to toggle the rec arm state of the track.
-* **Solo** - Keep pressed and use in combination with the bank buttons to toggle the solo state of the track.
+* **SOLO** - Keep pressed and use in combination with the bank buttons to toggle the solo state of the track.
-* **Shift+Solo** - Clears the Solo state on all tracks.
+* **Shift+SOLO** - Clears the Solo state on all tracks.
-* **Mute** - Keep pressed and use in combination with the bank buttons to toggle the mute state of the track.
+* **MUTE** - Keep pressed and use in combination with the bank buttons to toggle the mute state of the track.
-* **Shift+Mute** - Clears the Mute state on all tracks.
+* **Shift+MUTE** - Clears the Mute state on all tracks.

 ### Drum Mode